alabou/NMOS-MatroxOnly/NMOS With NDI.md

 ### Other transports

 ## Controllers

+A Controller SHOULD provide all the available transport parameters of an NDI Sender that are implemented by a subscribing NDI Receiver.
+As a minimum the Controller MUST provide the `machine_name` and `source_name` parameters of an NDI Sender.
+The transport parameters of a subscribing NDI Receiver that have no value available from the NDI Sender MUST be set to `null`.

 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs"
 [IS-04]: https://specs.amwa.tv/is-04/ "AMWA IS-04 NMOS Discovery and Registration Specification"